 This course will introduce basic concepts of computer and digital hardware and software as they apply to challenges of computer and mobile forensics, including the process of analysis and examination of operating systems and file systems.
 Students will learn differences in evidence locations and examination techniques on Windows and Linux computers, as well as for common mobile devices.
 A concise survey of standard forensics tools commonly used in forensics investigations will be presented and reviewed for their latest features and applications.
 Legal issues governing the collection and handling of digital evidence will be explored.

 SST 310 Computer Security I

 This course focuses on security threats to an organization's data network such as hackers, intruders, industrial espionage and sabotage, fraud and theft.
 The components of computer security architecture are studied as well as the principles of security networking protocols, encryption, fault tolerance techniques, and file system protection.
 Additional topics covered include the protection of computer hardware and software.
-Prerequisite(s): BCS 109 and BCS 120, and (CRJ 115 or SST 115) or EET 110
+Prerequisite(s): BCS 109 or BCS 120 or (CRJ 115 or SST 115) or EET 110

 SST 311 Computer Security II

 This course is a continuation of CRJ 310, and includes an analysis of the security features of computer operating systems.
 The course will review the OSI model and describe how systems communicate with one another.
 Also included in the course is a detailed study of authentication technologies and how they are used to secure an organization's assets and electronic transactions.
 Prerequisite(s): CRJ 310 or SST 310

 SST 312 Computer Security III